Skip to main content

 Become a memberBecome a member

-Every year the AWMS conference provides a number of pre- and post-conference field trips and workshops.
-Typically, places are limited, so book early to not miss out.
+Every year the AWMS conference provides a number of pre- and post-conference fieldtrips and/or workshops.
+Places are limited, so book early to not miss out.
 If you are interested in a fully booked field trip or workshop, please put your name on the waitlist in case we receive a cancellation, or can increase the number of places, depending on demand.
+If you have already registered for the Conference but want to register for the fieldtrips, or have any questions, please email us: conference@awms.org.au

 Sponsors and Trade exhibitors